Lifestyle management of PCOS - your personalized PCOS diet and exercise plan

-The medical world has made progress in recognizing that this syndrome can involve more than just the reproductive system, while often including insulin resistance (IR).
-IR is the reduced capacity of insulin to carry glucose (sugar) from the blood into the body cells.
+The medical world has made progress in recognizing that PCOS can involve more than just the reproductive system, while often including insulin resistance (IR).
+IR is the reduced ability of insulin to carry glucose (sugar) from the blood into the body cells.
 This means the pancreas produces more insulin, and guess what?
 Excess insulin production leads to an increase in stored body fat.
 In PCOS, it also appears to increase male hormone production, like testosterone.
-The good news is that women with PCOS can positively impact their condition with a healthy lifestyle plan.
+The good news is that women with PCOS can positively impact their condition with a PCOS diet and exercise plan.

-A registered dietitian nutritionist familiar with PCOS can help you create a personalized, healthy lifestyle plan.
+A registered dietitian nutritionist familiar with PCOS can help you create a personalized, PCOS diet and exercise plan.
 If you can identify with the PCOS symptoms above, you might want to seek advice from a medical specialist who is trained in endocrinology or women's health.
 There are medical treatments that can benefit PCOS along with the healthy lifestyle plan.
-You may also find the following websites useful to learn more about PCOS.MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
-And consider visiting our new Pinterest page!
+You may also find the following resources useful to learn more PCOS tips.